 If you currently or ever plan on homesteading in the country or living on a small farm, this book is essential.
 It gives step-by-step advice on topics like buying land, cultivating a garden, growing herbs, raising farm animals, milking a cow, making bread, making sausage, churning butter, and just about any other topic you can think of.
 It is an exhaustive reference.
 It’s also available on the eBooks page if you want to download it.

 Like The Encyclopedia of Country Living, this books covers everything there is to know about homesteading.
 In fact, it would make a good book for someone wanting to live the Amish lifestyle.
 But what makes it even better are the full-page photographs and illustrations.
 The book is wide and heavy and makes a great coffee table book.

-Update: I just finished reading The Family Survival Course and although I already knew a lot of the information inside, I did learn a lot about herbal medicines and generating my own power.
-It’s a great course for anyone relative new to prepping.
+Update: I just finished reading Alive After Crisis, and although I already knew a lot of the information, I did learn some useful tips I hadn’t heard before.
+It’s a great course for anyone relatively new to prepping.